northeastern-rc/rc-public-documentation/docs/source/faqs-new.md

 Yes, you can.
 Please follow the guidelines in the {ref}`package-managers` and {ref}`from-source` sections.
 If you encounter any issues, contact Research Computing.
 To contact RC, see {ref}`getting-help`.
 ::::

-::::{dropdown}How to Resolve the "Error: C++17 standard requested but CXX17 is not defined" When Installing a Package in R?
+::::{dropdown} How to Resolve the "Error: C++17 standard requested but CXX17 is not defined" When Installing a Package in R?
 1. Ensure that you have the GCC version 11.1.0 module loaded.
 Run the following command
 :::{code-block} shell
 module load gcc/11.1.0